-Our EEV Platform has broad applicability across multiple neuromuscular diseases.
-Leveraging our EEV Platform, we are also exploring EEV oligonucleotides for the potential treatment of Pompe disease and myotonic dystrophy type 1 (DM1).
+We believe our EEV Platform has broad applicability across multiple neuromuscular diseases.
+In addition to DMD and DM1, we are leveraging this platform to explore EEV oligonucleotides for the potential treatment of Pompe disease.
 Pompe disease is a rare, autosomal recessive lysosomal storage disease caused by a mutation in the gene that encodes for glucosidase alpha acid (GAA), which results in an absence or deficiency of GAA protein that is essential to the breakdown of complex sugar, glycogen.
 Excess glycogen in the muscle cell leads to tissue damage and loss of function.
 Pompe disease is commonly estimated to affect between 5,000 and 10,000 patients in the aggregate in the United States and Europe; however, the advent of newborn screening suggests the disease is underdiagnosed.
 Our Pompe disease program focuses on the development of a potentially disease-modifying treatment by utilizing an EEV therapeutic candidate that targets and degrades the mRNA-encoding glycogen synthetase 1 (GYS1), a protein required for the synthesis of glycogen which powers muscle cells.
 Our preclinical data has shown superior and dose-dependent EEV-PMO knockdown of GYS1 gene expression (approximately 95%) and protein production in skeletal and cardiac muscles versus PMO alone.
-We are currently conducting preclinical studies to enable clinical candidate selection.
+Further, protein level reductions were durable to eight weeks post IV dose of 13.5 mg/kg EEV-PMO.
+We are currently completing preclinical studies to enable clinical candidate selection.